FrancesCoronel/personal-website-v3/_posts/2015-12-02-dear-holberton.md

 So, later in **middle school**, I turned to focus on **biology**.
 I was sure I wanted to become a biologist, venture into the unexplored fields of pathology and find the next great vaccine.
 It also didn’t hurt that my biology professor was so inspiring.

-However, in **high school**, biology alone felt like it had a limited scope, and so once again, I pivoted my attention to **bioinformatics**, the combination of biology and computer science. *“This is where all the innovation is happening!”*, I thought.
+However, in **high school**, biology alone felt like it had a limited scope, and so once again, I pivoted my attention to **bioinformatics**, the combination of biology and computer science. *"This is where all the innovation is happening!"*, I thought.

 And that would be *that*.